mpayson/presentations/README.md

 # Presentations
 > Collection of code, demos, and slides from various presentations

-👋 welcome!
-Check out the folders for the relevent stuff
+👋 Welcome!
+Check out the folders for the fun stuff.
+This is just the boring entry point where there isn't much to say.